Brian-MacCurtin/SQL-Layoffs-Project/README.md

 ```
 This normalizes all *Crypto* variations into one single industry.

 I also had to do the same thing for the *Country* column.
-Some rows of data listed the United States with a period at the end by accident.
-This code corrects that error:
+Some rows of data accidentally listed the United States with a period at the end.
 ```SQL
 UPDATE layoffs_staging2
 SET country = 'United States'